noahehall/theBookOfNoah/0current/aws/0networking.md

 - global traffic management: create traffic policies that optimize network flow

   - weighted round robin: i.e send 60% of traffic to regionA, and 40% to regionB
+    - This option allows administrators to specify where the majority of traffic goes, so they can have more or less weight for each system.
   - latency-base routing: each DNS query will take the originating IP into account, compare the latency to available regions, and direct traffic to the one with the lowest latency
   - geolocation (geo dns) routing: route traffic to regions based on the originating IP
     - you have to configure a `default record resource set`